hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 awk '$3 ~ /coyote/ {print "On this date coyotes were observed in Yosemite Park", $1}' animal_observations_edited.txt
 ```

-Did you notice what was modified besides the addition of the string "On this date coyotes were observed in Yosemite Park"?
+Did you notice what was modified from the previous command besides the addition of the string "On this date coyotes were observed in Yosemite Park"?

 ## AWK predefined variables

 Before we continue our `AWK` journey we want to introduce you to some of the `AWK` predefined variables.
-Although there are more than just these, these are the most helpful to start.
+Although there are more than just the ones we cover, these are the most helpful to start.
 More can be found [here](https://www.gnu.org/software/gawk/manual/html_node/Built_002din-Variables.html)

 * NR - The number of records processed (i.e., rows)
 * FNR - The number of record processed in the current file.
 This is only needed if you give `awk` multiple files.
 For the first file FNR==NR, but for the second FNR will restart from 1 while NR will continue to increment.